Why you need a marketing strategy

 Of course you can put a lot more detail in your marketing strategy.
 I certainly have more detail in my clients and my own strategies.
 They are living, breathing, and working spreadsheets.
 Yep, not a 30 page document with pretty pictures and lots of words that end up sitting on a shelf collecting dust.
 A spreadsheet that I (and my clients) are in and using every week – keeping us on track and focused on our goals and measuring how we're going in achieving those goals.
 But I digress…

 The idea behind documenting your strategy is because it's well known (and researched) that marketers who document their strategy are more likely to be successful.

 In fact, Coschedule surveyed nearly 1600 professional marketers and found they are 313% more likely to report success if their strategy is documented.

 As I mentioned above, the strategy I develop for my clients and for starfish marketing is more than a one page strategy.
-It;s not your usual marketing strategy that has a competitor analysis, SWOT analysis etc. It's a more practical approach that delivers results for my clients and I.
+As mentioned previously, it's not your usual marketing strategy that has a competitor analysis, SWOT analysis etc – 30 pages of words that gather dust.
+It's a more practical approach that delivers results for my clients and I.

 My marketing strategy includes:

 - Brand characteristics